bsc-wdc/compss/CONTRIBUTING.md

  Try to use relevant and clear names for your branches, this way other users can now what is being worked on, and once the branch is merged it will be easy to keep track of the changes in case something breaks.

+ Again, you can check which branch you are with `git br` or `git st`
 ### 3. Do your developments

 Git tracks changes not files so you need to add every change you want to commit to the staging area (which are the changes to be commit).

-To add a file's changes to the next commit issue (if this is the first time you are adding the file, git will start tracking the file and show any changes made to it with the command `git status` or alias `git st`)
+To add a file's changes to the next commit issue. if this is the first time you are adding the file, git will start tracking the file and show any changes made to it with the command `git status` or alias `git st`.
+To see which branch you are on you

 `git add file_name`